AudithSoftworks/Uniform/README.md

 Extra parameters
 ----------------

 You can pass in extra parameters to control certain aspects of Uniform.
-To pass in parameters, use syntax like this:
+To pass in parameters, use syntax like what is seen here.
+This only changes the settings for the elements that are actually uniformed in this particular call.

     $("select").uniform({
       param1: value,